ArmDeveloperEcosystem/arm-learning-paths/content/install-tools/anaconda.md

 aarch64
 ```

+If you see a different result, you are not using an Arm computer running 64-bit Linux.

 The installer requires some desktop related libraries.
 The dependencies can be met by installing a desktop environment.

 For Ubuntu/Debian run the command: